Coq au Vin, adapted from Cook's Illustrated:

 2 tablespoons flour or cornstarch

-In a large pan over medium heat, combine 2 cups red wine, chicken broth, parsley spring, and bay leaf and bring to a simmer.
+In a large pan over medium heat, combine 2 cups red wine, chicken broth, parsley sprigs, and bay leaf and bring to a simmer.
 Cook for about 20 minutes or until mixture is reduced by 1/3.
 Discard herbs and set aside wine-broth mixture.

 Heat 1 tablespoon of olive oil your Dutch oven over medium heat.
 Lightly season chicken thighs with salt and pepper and add half the chicken to the Dutch oven.
 Cook until lightly browned, about 2 minutes per side.
 Transfer cooked chicken to a plate and repeat with 1 tablespoon oil and the rest of the chicken.